Best Books for Beginning Readers

 He loves anything ninja, I think because he also loves karate.
-These books are 1 read only so I suggest the library.
+These books are single read-only so I suggest the library.
 We have the next two on reserve from neighboring libraries as ours doesn’t tend to buy Scholastic beginning chapter book series.
 I have to admit that this series is not half-bad and counts as multicultural since it has Asian references.

 Underworlds series by Tony Abbott

-An easy beginning chapter books series perfect for those newly independent readers who will grow into Percy Jackson in a few years.
+An easy beginning chapter book series perfect for those newly independent readers who will grow into Percy Jackson in a few years.
 I like the mythology in this series.
-We read two of these the last month of school.
+We read two of these during the last month of school.

 I liked it but I stopped at the second book because it wasn’t as interesting as the other chapter books but I liked it but it wasn’t that good of a series.

 Miss Daisy is Crazy by Dan Gutman

 I loved it.
 It was very funny but it was very predictable of what was going to happen next.